Young Conservatives (UK)

 The Young Conservatives (YC) is the youth wing of the Conservative Party in the United Kingdom for members aged 25 and under.
 The organisation shares the same values and policies as its parent political party with branches being an integrated part of local associations.
 College and university branches are not included, but run independently.

-YC is both social and political, aiming to bring together young conservatives and encouraging young people to get involved in campaigning.

 History

 Origins

 The Junior Imperial and Constitutional League was formed in 1906 with objectives to encourage practical political work and organisation among young people in Britain.
 Junior Associations were set up in each Parliamentary Division and throughout the British Empire, co-operating closely with Conservative and Unionist Associations with an ambition to create Imperial unity and to further the Conservative and Unionist cause.

-In 1925 the Young Britons Organisation was formed as the juvenile branch of the National Union of Conservative and Unionist Associations.
+In 1925, the Young Britons Organisation was formed as the juvenile branch of the National Union of Conservative and Unionist Associations.
 It closed down during the Second World War.

 After the Conservative Party suffered a catastrophic defeat in the 1945 general election, the Young Britons Organisation was reformed to cater for both boys and girls aged 6–16, while the Young Conservatives was set up to cater for an older age group.